RTEMS/rtems-docs/c-user/configuring_a_system.rst

 DESCRIPTION:
-    ``CONFIGURE_MAXIMUM_MRSP_SEMAPHORES`` is the maximum number of Classic API Semaphores using the Multiprocessor Resource Sharing Protocol (MrsP) that can be concurrently active.
+    ``CONFIGURE_MAXIMUM_MRSP_SEMAPHORES`` is the maximum number of Classic API Semaphores using the :ref:`MrsP` that can be concurrently active.

 NOTES:
-    This configuration option is only used on SMP configurations.
-On uni-processor configurations the Priority Ceiling Protocol is used for MrsP semaphores and thus no extra memory is necessary.
+    This configuration option is only used in SMP configurations.
+In uni-processor configurations, the :ref:`PriorityCeiling` is used for MrsP semaphores and thus no extra memory is necessary.

 ..
 COMMENT: === CONFIGURE_MAXIMUM_MESSAGE_QUEUES ===